djorlando24/pyLabDataLogger/INSTALL.md

-- *Measurement Computing* devices require libmccusb, see thirdParty/mcc-libusb (you will need to run "make libmccusb.so" in there to build the shared library)
+- *Measurement Computing* devices require libmccusb, see thirdParty/mcc-libusb (you will need to run "make libmccusb.so" in there to build the shared library) If it does not build with your C++ compiler, try https://github.com/coanda/libmcc

 - For *Thorlabs translation stages*, pyAPT for Linux:
   Use the python2 modified version in thirdParty directory, or download from https://gitlab.com/weinshec/pyAPT.git